What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 The affordability of these options varies.
 Faith-based therapists generally charge similar rates as other therapists.
 Pastoral counselors in private practice may charge similar rates as well, or they may charge less; it depends on the setting and the counselor.

 Pastoral counseling sessions at a house of worship are usually free.
 If your questions or issues are primarily spiritual in nature, these sessions may be all the help you need to get through a personal spiritual crisis.
-However, you’ll probably want to see a licensed therapist if you’re seeking treatment for a mental health condition.
+However, you’ll want to see a licensed therapist or a licensed independent pastoral counselor with the right training if you’re also seeking treatment for a mental health condition.

 Faith-Based Counseling Centers